ARCH - Residential Treatment

 I'll fight to survive with my weapons from ARCH.Excerpt from a poem written by an ARCH graduate

-McKinley Heights is committed to promoting and protecting student’s health, well-being, and ability to learn by encouraging lifelong habits of healthy eating and physical activity.
-Read the full McKinley Heights School Wellness Policy here.
+McKinley Heights is committed to promoting and protecting students’ health, well-being, and learning ability by encouraging lifelong healthy eating and physical activity habits.
+The collaborative relationship ensures the transition back into public school is supportive and successful.

 Read the Latest from Our Behavioral Health Programs